Waffleer/Tournament-Discord-Bot/README.md

   	   - string dict must have " not '

+# Discord Commands

+	!createTeamChannels

+		- creates a channel for each team

+			- general text

+			- vibes vc

+			- match vc

 # To Do:

-    - add role to player data structure
+    - add role to player data structure  -- finished, need to validate

-        - for things like team captain and what not

 	- add a record system for wins and losses

 	- have bot create channels for each team

+		- can create channels - **fin**

+		- adds permissions to channels

+	- adds team roles to players on a team

 	- need to add authorized channels as well as the checks for them in discord bot